 • +2 Critical Strike Chance with bows.

-• You now do not need to spend any action to reload a bow (it is now considered to be part of your shoot action).
+• You no longer need to spend any action to reload a bow (it is now considered to be part of your shoot action).

 Requires Shoot skill.